-For years Sam Moore, who grew up “Overtown” was best known for lending his unmistakable stand out lead vocals to the Grammy winning, Memphis based Stax Records, soul duo “Sam & Dave”.
-Songs like “Hold On I’m Coming,” “I Thank You,” “When Something Is Wrong With My Baby,” “Soul Sister,” and the duo's monster hit “Soul Man" catapulted them up both the Pop and R&B Charts selling more than 10 million records worldwide.
-They were so successful that the duo was inducted into the Rock & Roll Hall of Fame in 1992.
+The first 20-plus years of Sam Moore’s sensational career began by lending his unmistakable lead vocals to GRAMMY Award-winning, Memphis-based Stax Records, soul duo Sam & Dave.
+Songs like “Hold On I’m Coming,” “I Thank You,” “When Something Is Wrong With My Baby,” “Soul Sister,” and the 1967 smash hit “Soul Man,” catapulted the duo’s career up the Pop and R&B Charts, selling more than 10 million records worldwide and earning them lasting fame.
+Their signature sound and widespread success earned them an induction into the Rock & Roll Hall of Fame in 1992.

 While Sam has tremendous love and respect for the music he created as part of the duo, he has also scored critical acclaim as a solo artist for more than 35 years.
 Performing from one side of the globe to the other, Sam has made appearances at some of the world’s most iconic venues, including Carnegie Hall, Lincoln Center, The Hollywood Bowl, Ryman Auditorium, The Grand Old Opry, Royal Albert Hall, Nippon Budokan, and The John F. Kennedy Center.
 The White House, Lincoln Memorial and Washington Monument are among other notable venues at which Sam has performed.